-A good fit can be achieved by adjusting the butt-plate using plastic inserts, which can be added or removed to lengthen or shorten the length of pull.
+You can obtain a good fit by adjusting the butt-plate using plastic inserts, which can be added or removed to lengthen or shorten the length of pull.
 The floorplate has metal collars seated in the stock screw openings so that when the screws are tightened the stock does not over-compress and cause accuracy issues.

 Action and barrel

-The bolt is long and has forward-mounted semi-conical twin locking lugs that ride smoothly in the action rails a quality Tikka has always been known for.
-There is an extractor claw in the bolts right face and a plungertype ejector provides a positive, reliable case ejection.
-The bolt lift, too, is very low and this model has the addition of an enlarged plastic bolt knob standard on this model, but it can be ordered separately for any Tikka model.
+The bolt is long and has forward-mounted semi-conical twin locking lugs that ride smoothly in the action rails.
+This is a quality Tikka has always been renowened for.
+There is an extractor claw in the bolts right face.
+A positive and reliable case ejection is provided by the plungertype ejector.
+The bolt lift, too, is very low and this model has the addition of an enlarged plastic bolt knob standard on this model.
+This can also be ordered separately for any Tikka model.

-The barrel is also stainless steel with a matt, coarse finish that is beneficial for sporting use, reducing glare, and its profile is typically varmint style.
+The barrel is also stainless steel with a matt, coarse finish beneficial for sporting use as it reduces glare.
+Profile is typically varmint style.
 The muzzle diameter is 0.864in and does not come threaded for a moderator.
-The barrel is free-floating up to the point where the barrel tapers down forward from the receiver and has an additional 2in of support from the stock, which is wise on this heavy-barrelled model, especially as the stock itself is relatively light and hollow.
+The barrel is free-floating up to the point where the barrel tapers down forward from the receiver and has an additional 2in of support from the stock, a wise design feature on this heavy-barrelled model, especially as the stock itself is relatively light and hollow.

-The T3 has a single-stage trigger unit that breaks at a very defi nite 4lb of weight.
+The T3 has a single-stage trigger unit that breaks at a very definite 4lb of weight.
 It can be adjusted, but you have to gain access to the adjustment Allen screw by taking the stock off.
-For normal use it is fi ne, but from a static position, for instance while shooting distant vermin, a light trigger weight would be beneficial.
-You could order a single-set trigger as an option if you so desired, which might be a better compromise for this model.
-The triggerblade is slim and grooved and a gloved hand has enough space between it and the trigger-guard without problems.
+This works well for normal use, but when you’re waiting still (for example when shooting vermin at a distance) a light trigger weight would be beneficial.
+What might be a better compromise for this model is ordering a single-set trigger as an option.
+The triggerblade is slim and grooved.
+There is enough space between it and the trigger guard for a gloved hand.

-The safety catch is positioned to the right of the bolt shroud and is in easy reach of the thumb for operation.
-If pressure is maintained in a downward force it is usually silent.
-It is a toggle unit in forward position the rifle can be fired and in a rearward position the rifle is made safe, locking both the bolt operation and trigger.
+The safety catch is in easy reach of being operated by the thumb and is located to the right of the bolt shroud.
+The catch is usually silent if pressure is kept up in a downward force.
+In forward position the rifle can be fired and in a rearward position the rifle is made safe, locking both the bolt operation and trigger.

-With a suitably heavy barrel, a Burris 3-9×40 scope that came fi tted to the test rifle and a solid rest, I was expecting some good results.
-I was not disappointed.
+I was expecting some satisfying results with the combination of a suitably heavy barrel, a Burris 3-9×40 scope that came fitted to the test rifle and a solid rest.
+Good results were what I achieved I’m pleased to report.
 Most factory ammunition shot very well, as did the reloads.
 Heavier 60-grain bullets were less accurate, probably not stabilising sufficiently in the one-in-14in rifling twist barrel.